 Visionary leaders are similar to marketing directors.
 They have the tendency to expand their ministries—the ‘production’ and ‘distribution’ of their services.

 The paradox of postmodern leadership is not an “either/or thinking.”
 It actually is “both/and thinking.”
 This paradox is the reason why servant-leadership, despite the pain and hardships inherent in it, is a journey that is full of joy and gladness.
 The paradox of servant-leadership is relevant and needed in conflicted realities of the 21st Century.

-In the end, the ultimate picture of paradoxical servant-leadership is Christ’s suffering and death at the cross, and the glory and majesty of His resurrection.
+In the end, for us who claim to follow Jesus of Nazareth, the ultimate picture of paradoxical servant-leadership is Christ’s suffering and death at the cross, and the glory and majesty of His resurrection.